dustinpfister/blog_posts/_posts/linux-ln.md

 $ rm foo.txt
 ```

-### 1.3 - testing for a soft link
+### 1.3 - Testing for a soft link

-When it comes to testing for a soft link there is using the linux test command.
+When it comes to testing for a soft link there is using the Linux test command.

 ```
 $ echo "hello world" > foo.txt